wintersys-projects/adt-build-machine-scripts.orig/doco/Tutorials/exoscale/expedited-virgin-joomla.md

 >     # Refer to: ${BUILD_HOME}/templatedconfigurations/specification.md
 >     ###############################################################################################
 >     ------export APPLICATION=""
->     export JOOMLA_VERSION="" #MANDATORY - change this to the version you want to deploy, for example 4.0.3 set it to "" if you are deploying anything but joomla
+>     ------export JOOMLA_VERSION="" #MANDATORY - change this to the version you want to joomla, for example 4.0.3 set it to "" if you are deploying anything but joomla
 >     export DRUPAL_VERSION=""  #MANDATORY - change this to the version you want to deploy, for example, 9.2.6 set it to "" if you are deploying anything but drupal
 >     ------export APPLICATION_BASELINE_SOURCECODE_REPOSITORY="" #MANDATORY
 >     #^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^